Chilean needle grass

 Legal requirements

-- Chilean needle grass is a category 3 restricted invasive plant under the Biosecurity Act 2014.
+• Chilean needle grass is a category 3 restricted invasive plant under the Biosecurity Act 2014.
+You must not:

-- You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with Chilean needle grass under your control.
-This is called a general biosecurity obligation (GBO).
+• You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with gamba grass.
+This is part of your general biosecurity obligation (GBO).

-- At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+• Each local government agency must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on Chilean needle grass.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact your local government for more information.